tappytaps/multiplatform-localize/README.md

 export ONESKY_API_SECRET="your_api_secret"
-export OPENAI_API_KEY="your_api_key" # Only for AI translation export DEEPSEEK_API_KEY="your_api_key" # Only for AI translation
+export OPENAI_API_KEY="your_api_key" # Only for AI translation export DEEPSEEK_API_KEY="your_api_key" # Only for AI translation export OLLAMA_HOST="http://localhost:11434" # Only for AI translation
 ```

 - **xlsxUrl**
     - URL to XLSX file with strings
+- **glossaryUrl**
+    - URL to XLSX file with strings glossary from OneSky
 - **platform**
     - values: ios, android, web
 - **outputDir**